morgothdz/awsutils/README.rst

 While there already exists other python AWS library (boto) it lacks
 **python3** support.
 For my projects (and I trust that for others too) **Python3** support and some asynchronous handling is a must.
-I hope **awsutils** will be and useful addition to the python world.
+I hope **awsutils** will be an useful addition to the python world.

 Highlights
 ----------